-The Distributed File Services plug-in for iManager is modified to manage DFS junctions and also export a list of junctions to a .csv file.
-For information about managing DFS junctions, see Manage Junctions in the OES 2015: Novell Distributed File Services Administration Guide for Linux.
+The Distributed File Services plug-in for iManager was modified to allow the [Public] trustee to be selected as a trustee of a junction.
+For information about setting trustees on DFS junctions, see Adding or Deleting Trustees for the Junction in the OES 11 SP1: Novell Distributed File Services Administration Guide for Linux.